Jungerdurst862/AnimeWorld-Downloader/README.md

 After that configure Discord(you can disable discord if you dont want to use it)

 -insert the webhook from your channel

--and add your autherization (video how to get):https://www.youtube.com/watch?v=LnBnm_tZlyU -and your channel id
+-add your autherization (video how to get):https://www.youtube.com/watch?v=LnBnm_tZlyU

+-add your channel id

 Now you setted everything up and are ready to start downloading your favourite Animes